replicatedhq/kurl.sh/src/markdown-pages/add-ons/openebs.md

 The [cStor provisioner](https://docs.openebs.io/docs/next/ugcstor.html) relies on block devices for storage.
 The OpenEBS NodeDeviceManager runs a DaemonSet to automatically incorporate available block devices into a storage pool named `cstor-disk`.
-The first available block device on each node in the cluster will automatically be added to this pool. cStor is not supported for OpenEBS 2.12.9+.
+The first available block device on each node in the cluster will automatically be added to this pool.

+### Limitations

+Due to minimal uptake and high maintenence burden, cStor is not supported for OpenEBS 2.12.9+.

 ### Adding Disks